SSOC/blockie/README.md

 Not required, please contribute back by helping with coding or tracking issues.

 #Installation
-The installation of this *stratum-mining* can be found in the Repo Wiki.
+Installation instructions for Blockie will be available in the future.

 #Contact
-We are available in the #SSOC on irc.freenode.net Please issue all issues via github.
+We are available in the #SSOC on irc.freenode.net Please send all issues/bugs via the github issue tracking system.

 #Credits
 * @Slush0 - Original version by Slush0 (original stratum code)
 * @GeneralFault
 * @WadeeWomersley